PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/ComputerVision/DLComputerVision1a.md

 ### 2.2 Naive approach: Sliding windows

 Unfortunately, in many cases, we do not precisely know how many objects an image or video frame will contain.
 For example, when we want to count the number of vehicles crossing a specific road section, we cannot accurately predict how many of them will be in a particular video frame.
-For example, the vehicle's speed (partially) determines the number of objects in one frame; a car moving at 80 km/h will be in fewer frames than a vehicle moving at 120 km/h.
+For example, the vehicle's speed (partially) determines the number of objects in one frame; a car moving at 80 km/h will be in more frames than a vehicle moving at 120 km/h.

 <img src="./images/ObjectDetectionCounting.gif" width="600"/>